Seasonal — Winter

 The slower pace of winter invites reflection and renewal.
 Combine sauna sessions, nature walks, healthy cooking, and digital detox for a rejuvenating escape.

-Escape the ordinary with a cozy winter getaway at Shawnigan Lake.
 Curl up by the fire, soak in the sauna, and watch the seasons change over peaceful waters.
-Our off-season rates make winter the perfect time for a luxurious escape.
+Our off-season rates make winter the right time for a luxurious escape.